Kawasaki Disease (KD)

 Diagnosis is made by clinical criteria; children meeting criteria should have a serial ECG and echocardiography and consult with a specialist.

-Early use of high-dose aspirin and IVIG relieves symptoms and helps prevent cardiac complications.
+Early use of high-dose aspirin and IV immune globulin relieves symptoms and helps prevent cardiac complications.

 Drug NameSelect Trade

 aspirinNo US brand name